Workload-Aware Incremental Reclustering in Cloud Data Warehouses: RECLUSTERING AS A SERVICE

 We instrument DuckDB to extract predicates from the ongoing query and evaluate against the active table snapshot in Redis.
 We modify the execution engine to collect relevant statistics when executing queries directly on S3.
 Data transfer size of each partition is recorded by patching the \texttt{HTTPFS} extension.
 Data chunk before and after filtering are captured at the \texttt{TableScan} executor.

 We consider three major optimizations in DuckDB: 1) projection pushdown, 2) column chunks, and 3) encoding and compression.
 For unpruned partitions, we record both the total column chunk size retrieved and the actual size read by a query in each column after projection pushdown.
 A partition's utilization is then adjusted according to each column chunk's compression ratio.
 These cost metrics are evaluated asynchronously to determine a reclustering decision.
-After a reclustering job finishes, a new table snapshot is published to keep production workloads uninterrupted.
+After a reclustering job finishes, the metadata of these new partitions is recorded, and a new table snapshot is published to keep production workloads uninterrupted.

 \review{a}{